TinosNitso/AutoCove-Plugin/README.md

 # AutoCove-Plugin

+I forgot to mention I copied the v1.0.1 tabIcon from [bitcoinbch.com](https://bitcoinbch.com).

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.0.1.png)

 Fully automatic covenants forward payments without any further authorization.
 Parental introspection is achieved using private key=1, so that our public key is the compressed base point of secp256k1.
 The name is because I worked full-time for years at a factory named after Cathedral **Cove**, here in NZ.
 'Cove' is also short for 'Covenant'!
 The covenant addresses & Scripts are: